4 Ways to Show Your Community Your Classes Are Made for Them

 If your organization, like many others, wants to engage younger audiences and build "audiences and customers of the future", classes and camps are a great place to start.
 Here are a few tips:

-- Include tech-enriched experiences where possible.
+• Include tech-enriched experiences where possible.
+Show students how they can use technology to make art, draft designs, or collect photos for inspiration.
 Smart phones can be tools rather than distractions.

-Using casual language, incorporating technology, and linking classes to online trends helps younger students see that your classes have been designed for them.
+Using casual language, incorporating technology, and linking your offerings to online trends helps younger students see that your classes have been designed for them.
 Once they’re in the door as learners, they’re more likely to engage with other offerings, from performances to exhibitions.

 #2: Write course descriptions that draw the connection